jshprentz/meetup2xibo/docs/user-manual/xibo-dataset-setup.rst

    Column` dialog box.
    Click :guilabel:`Add Column` (3) to add each additional dataset column.

-Correct the column heading as shown in
-:numref:`Figure %s <edit-column-dialog>`.
+Correct the column heading, as shown in :numref:`Figure %s <edit-column-dialog>`.
 All value columns have the *String* data type and the *Value* column type.
 The list content should be left blank.